Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_try_except.md

 **Code Example**
 === "Jac"
     ```jac linenums="1"
-    --8<-- "examples/learning_section/jac_try_except/jac_try_except.jac:1:7"
+    --8<-- "examples/learning_section/jac_try_except.jac:1:7"
     ```

 ## Else

-You can use the else keyword to define a block of code to be executed if no errors were raised:
+You can use the **else** keyword to define a block of code to be executed if no errors were raised:

 **Code Example**
 === "Jac"
     ```jac linenums="1"
-    --8<-- "examples/learning_section/jac_try_except/jac_try_except.jac:9:17"
+    --8<-- "examples/learning_section/jac_try_except.jac:9:17"
     ```

 ## Finally